-The American turned heads in his 2016 Challenger Class debut with four consecutive race podiums, from a second-place finish at the opener in Abu Dhabi through to his maiden win at the UK's legendary Ascot Racecourse.
+The American turned heads in his 2016 Challenger Class debut with four consecutive race podiums capped by his maiden win at the UK's Ascot Raceway.
 His season ranking was an impressive third.
-Coleman followed up with three more podiums in 2017, including victory in the spectacular – and spectacularly tight – racetrack at Porto, Portugal.
-This season, however, Coleman is looking for even better results, and he's excited that the Challenger Class is switching to an Edge 540 raceplane.
+Coleman followed up with three more podiums in 2017, including victory in Porto, Portugal.